roolebo/tianocore.github.io/How-to-debug-OVMF-with-QEMU-using-GDB.md

    SampleApp.debug
    SampleApp (Directory)
 ```
-4. Open a terminal(1) prompt in the `run-ovmf` directory
+4. Open a terminal(1) prompt in the `run-ovmf` directory as shown in [[How-to-run-OVMF]] with the ovmf.fd file copied to bios.bin.
 5. invoke QEMU with the following command:
 ```
 bash$ qemu-system-i386 -s  -pflash bios.bin -hda fat:rw:hda-contents -net none -debugcon file:debug.log -global isa-debugcon.iobase=0x402
 ```
-6. QEMU Will boot to UEFI Shell prompt
+6. QEMU will load and boot to  a UEFI Shell prompt

 ### In the QEMU Window